Temporal-Difference Variational Continual Learning: Closing Remarks

 \section{Closing Remarks}

-In this work, we have presented a new family of variational objectives for Continual Learning, namely Temporal-Difference VCL.
+In this work, we presented a new family of variational objectives for Continual Learning, namely Temporal-Difference VCL.
 TD-VCL is an unbiased proxy of the standard VCL objective but leverages several previous posterior estimates to alleviate the compounding error caused by recursive approximations.
-We have shown that TD-VCL represents a spectrum of continual learning algorithms and is equivalent to a discounted sum of n-step Temporal-Difference targets.
-Lastly, we have empirically displayed that it helps address Catastrophic Forgetting, surpassing vanilla VCL and other baselines in improved versions of popular CL benchmarks.
+We showed that TD-VCL represents a spectrum of Continual Learning algorithms and is equivalent to a discounted sum of n-step Temporal-Difference targets.
+Lastly, we empirically presented that it helps address Catastrophic Forgetting, surpassing Bayesian CL baselines in several challenging benchmarks.

 \textbf{Limitations}.
 Despite being theoretically principled and attaining superior performance, TD-VCL presents limitations.
 First, the hyperparameters $n$ and $\lambda$ depend on the evaluated setting, which may require certain tuning.
-Second, the objectives require maintaining a copy of the past $n$ posterior estimates, increasing the memory requirements.
+Second, the objectives rely on past posterior estimates, which may increase memory requirements.
 Still, we believe this is not a major limitation as TD-VCL suits well modern deep Bayesian architectures that target smaller parameter subspaces for posterior approximation \citep{yang2024bayesian, dwaracherla2024efficient, melo2024deepbayesianactivelearning}.

 \textbf{Future Work}.
-While presenting connections with Temporal-Difference methods, our work does not claim that TD-VCL is an RL algorithm.
+While presenting connections with Temporal-Difference methods, TD-VCL is not an RL algorithm.
 Further mathematical connections with Markov Decision/Reward Processes formalism are left as future work.
-Another interesting direction is to apply TD-VCL objectives for probabilistic meta-learning \citep{10.5555/3327546.3327622, Zintgraf2020VariBAD:}.
+Another interesting direction is to apply TD-VCL objectives for other problems that involve sequential variational inference, such as probabilistic meta-learning \citep{10.5555/3327546.3327622, Zintgraf2020VariBAD:}.